coleygroup/sparrow/README.md

 ## Installation

 On a standard desktop computer, installation of SPARROW should typically take less than one hour.
 To begin installation, create a conda environment for SPARROW using [mamba](https://mamba.readthedocs.io/en/latest/installation.html) and install additional requirements through pip.
 If you are using Gurobi, obtain a Gurobi license and follow the instructions below to use with SPARROW.
+If you are using NameRxn, skip to [Installing NameRxn](#installing-namerxn) and follow installation instructions there.

 ```
 mamba env create -f environment.yml